anudeepb97/Covid19/README.md

 # Covid19 Visualizations

-### The main objective is to collect the data related covid19 cases of Ireland and to create a dashboard with all the possible visuals.
+### The main objective is to collect the data related to covid19 cases of Ireland and to create a dashboard with all the possible visuals.

 This developed using multiple datasets collected from https://rapidapi.com/api-sports/api/COVID-19 & DATA.GOV.IE